ambekarsameer96/ambekarsameer96.github.io/_pages/cv.md

 * Charter Secretary, Rotaract Club of GIT, India - June 2015 - June 2016
   * As a charter Secretary for 300+ members, I was responsible for raising money to donate essentials for children during the winter season, organize blood donation camps and lay a strong foundation of the club.
 * Mozila Firefox Student Ambassador (FSA)
-  * As FSA during my undergraduate studies, I was responsible to raise awareness about privacy while using internet, leaving digital footprints on the internet, how some browsers comprise safety of an individua
+  * As FSA during my undergraduate studies, I was responsible to raise awareness about privacy while using internet, leaving digital footprints on the internet, how some browsers comprise safety of an individual

 Awards
 ======